White Sox vs. Rockies Player Props Betting Odds

 McMahon Stats

-- McMahon has 108 hits with 25 doubles, three triples, 20 home runs and 53 walks.
-He has driven in 62 runs with five stolen bases.
+- McMahon has collected 109 hits with 25 doubles, three triples, 21 home runs and 55 walks.
+He has driven in 65 runs with five stolen bases.

 McMahon Recent Games